ismet55555/yojenkins/docs/source/support.md

 Typically, getting any kind of project out there and somewhat popular is a challenge these days.
 It would be pretty awesome if you could help me out by spreading the word about `yojenkins`.
-This not only helps me to keep the project alive, but also helps me find out how people use it and what they would like to see in the future.
+This not only helps me to keep the project alive, but also helps me find out how people use it and what they would like to see in the future of `yojenkins`.

 Spread the word about `yojenkins` though social media, blogs, and other channels.
-This includes **Twitter, Facebook, LinkedIn, Medium, Reddit, or any other social media**
+This includes **Twitter, Facebook, LinkedIn, Medium, Reddit, or any other public or private social media**

-Simply link the `yojenkins` GitHub repository to a post.
+Simply link the `yojenkins` GitHub repository to a social media post.